danhans42/pio_breakout_shield/README.md

 The board that be populated as much or as little as required.
 It can provide a simple 256k boot ROM so the PlayStation can boot from it - handy for Unirom etc. Alternatively you can add/program the SPLD (ATF22v10C), add a CH375/6 to it and you have a bootable cartridge that allows for USB host/device experimentation.

+The CH-375 supports usb device(CH372) and host mode for mass storage.
+However the CH376 supports this as well as having built in FAT16/32 file system support.

 ATF22V10C Programming
 =====================